 Last updated: 4/13/2012

 VI.
-RESEARCH AND CREATIVE ENDEAVOR This policy was approved by the Board of Trustees on April 13, 2006 and revised on April 13, 2012.
+RESEARCH AND CREATIVE ENDEAVOR This policy was approved by the Board of Trustees on April 13, 2006, and revised on April 13, 2012.

 I. PREAMBLE

 As a modern research-intensive land-grant university, Michigan State University is committed to maintaining the trust of the general public which supports it and which it serves.
 For the University to do so, its faculty must pursue their research, teaching, outreach, and service responsibilities with integrity and proper professional judgment in a manner consistent with the highest standards of their respective disciplines and in the best interests of the University.
-A faculty member’s reputation for integrity and for exercising proper professional judgment can be seriously compromised, however, if the faculty member fails to disclose a significant financial interest that is related to his/her institutional responsibilities.
-Moreover, an individual faculty member’s unmanaged and unresolved conflict of interest can undermine confidence in the University and, thus, harm its standing and that of its entire faculty.
+A faculty member’s reputation for integrity and for exercising proper professional judgment can be seriously compromised, however, if the faculty member fails to disclose a significant financial interest (SFI) that is related to his/her institutional responsibilities.
+Moreover, an individual faculty member’s unmanaged and unresolved conflict of interest (COI) can undermine confidence in the University and, thus, harm its standing and that of its entire faculty.

 This Policy addresses the disclosure, review, management, and resolution of conflicts of interest relating to the performance by faculty of their research, teaching, outreach, and service responsibilities at the University.
-For purposes of this Policy, a “conflict of interest” exists when a faculty member’s financial interests or other opportunities for tangible personal benefit may compromise, or reasonably appear to compromise, the independence of judgment with which the faculty member performs his/her responsibilities at the University.[1]
+For purposes of this Policy, a COI exists when a faculty member’s financial interests or other opportunities for tangible personal benefit may compromise, or reasonably appear to compromise, the independence of judgment with which the faculty member performs his/her responsibilities at the University.[1]

 II.
 APPLICABILITY[2]